lightstep/sn-collector/docs/monitor-kubernetes.md

 Next, set the username and password for the MID **webserver** extension user.
 Note these are webserver-only basic auth credentials are **different** from your instance user credentials.

+Note that you need, under "MID Web Server Context" to make sure you are using Basic Authentication, not token-based authentication (the default).

 ```sh
     kubectl create secret generic servicenow-mid-webserver -n servicenow --from-literal=.user=USERNAME --from-literal=.password=PASSWORD
 ```